 GVSU has assured the federal government that all research conducted under GVSU authority will comply with federal regulations as specified under the Code of Federal Regulations the DHHS 45 CFR 46 and FDA 21 CFR 50 and 56 subparts for the protection of human subjects.
 This assurance pertains to all requirements and procedures specified by all eleven signatory federal agencies and departments.
 That is why it is called a Federal Wide Assurance (FWA).

 Who must have an FWA?

 Any individual or entity engaged in federally sponsored research involving human subjects must have an FWA or have the research activity reviewed and approved by an Institutional Review Board (IRB) at an institution that holds an FWA.
 Researchers are not allowed to receive research grant funds directly from the federal government.
 The researcher's employing institution receives the money and uses it to pay the costs of the research, including a percentage of the researcher's salary.
 Every institution adds a percentage on top of the actual research costs for use of its institutional resources to support research activities, called indirect costs (ICs).
-For example, if a researcher's project costs (including her salary) total $100,000, and her institution's indirect costs are 35%, then the grant is written for $135,000.
+For example, if a researcher's project costs (including salary) total $100,000, and the institution's indirect costs are 35%, then the grant is written for $135,000.
 The federal government limits the ICs percentage that it will pay, but state, private, and other granting agencies and foundations set different limits.

 If it does want to apply for federal grant funds and signs an FWA, it has several options to consider.
 These are best understood in response to specific questions.

 c.
 Does the FWA expire?
-The FWA is renewed every 3 years but the choices about the extent of protection assurance may be amended at any time.
+The FWA is renewed every 5 years but the choices about the extent of protection assurance may be amended at any time.